HuMingLab/SnapHiC/readme.md

 - pvalue, tstat, fdr_dist: statistical measures (P-values from the paired t-test, t-statistics from the paired t-test and false discovery rate for all bin pairs at the same 1D genomic distance, with respect to local background) computed for each chromatin loop.
 - case_avg, control_avg: across all cells, the average normalized contact probability of each chromatin loop (case) and its local neighboring region (control).
 - circle, donut, horizontal, vertical, lower_left: the average number of cells with >1.96 normalized contact probability at the five local background regions.
 SnapHiC applies extra folder change filters with respect to five local background regions.
 See details in the manuscript.
-- i, j, min_dist, ro, rownum, delta, ref_neighbor, eta, rank, transformed_rank, transformed_eta: extra columns used to group nearby loop candidates into loop clusters.
-See details in the manuscript.
 - eta_cluster: cluster number (ID), which is chromosome specific.
 - cluster_size: the number of loop candidates within a cluster.
 - neg_log10_fdr: measure of the strength of the cluster.
 This value is the same for all loop candidates within a cluster.
 We recommend using *fdr_dist* as the measure of the chromatin loop strength.
-- summit: all chromatin loops in the summits file have a value of 1.
-Note that there might be multiple summits for the same cluster.

-SnapHiC also generates a .hic file stored at *<outdir>/hic/allChr.hic*.
+SnapHiC also generates .hic and .cool files stored at *<outdir>/hic/allChr.[hic/cool]*.
 SnapHiC first computes the % of outlier cells (i.e., the proportion of cells with normalized contact probability >1.96), and then takes the integrer ceiling of 100*(% of outlier cells) to create a count matrix.
-SnapHiC then uses the Juicer software to convert the count matrix into a .hic file, which can be visualized in Juicebox.
+SnapHiC then uses the Juicer tools software and cooler package to convert the count matrix into .hic/.cool file.
+User can skip this map generation by including **--no-cool** and **--no-hic** arguments in their execution.

 In addition to the output files mentioned above, SnapHiC generates multiple intermediate output files.
 Each of the five steps in the process (bin, rwr, hic, interaction and postprocess) creates a separate sub-directory in the `outdir`.
 The first two steps (bin and rwr) generate output files for each chromosome in each cell.
 The remaining three steps (hic, interaction and postprocess) combine all cells and generate one file for each chromosome.

 ### 5. Testing SnapHiC
-You can use this sample dataset [here](http://renlab.sdsc.edu/abnousa/snapHiC/test/input/Ecker/ODC_100.tar.gz) (1.2Gb) to test your installation of the SnapHiC pipeline.
+You can use this sample dataset [here](http://renlab.sdsc.edu/abnousa/snapHiC/test/input/Ecker/ODC_100.tar.gz) (1.2GB) to test your installation of the SnapHiC pipeline.
 This sample dataset contains 100 randomly selected oligodendrocytes from Lee et al study ([PMID: 31501549](https://pubmed.ncbi.nlm.nih.gov/31501549/), Ref: hg19).
-The final list of 6,249 loop summits can be downloaded from [here](http://renlab.sdsc.edu/hum/ODC_100_summits.bedpe) (2.4Mb).
-The complete output files for this sample dataset can be downloaded from [here](http://renlab.sdsc.edu/abnousa/snapHiC/test/output/Ecker/ODC_100_output.tar) (451Gb).
+The final list of 6,249 loop summits can be downloaded from [here](http://renlab.sdsc.edu/hum/ODC_100_summits.bedpe) (2.4MB).
+The complete output files for this sample dataset can be downloaded from [here](http://renlab.sdsc.edu/abnousa/snapHiC/test/output/Ecker/ODC_100_output.tar) (451GB).

 After downloading the input file, untar it so that you can find 100 input files, each containing the mapped contacts for one cell.
 Run-files to generate these results are included in the SnapHiC package at the *test_run_scripts* directory.
 You can set the input/output directories, load the required modules, and submit the run-files.

 ### 6. Recommendations for parallel setting:
-You can use as many processors as possible for the RWR step (first script), as long as you provide sufficient memory for the remaining steps.
-The size of memory and the number of processors per node are different for different reference genomes and different numbers of cells in the dataset.
+You can use as many processors as possible for the RWR step (first script), as long as there is sufficient memory for each processor (For 10kb resolution we recommend considering 30-40GB memory per processor).
+The remaining steps are performed chromosome-wise, therefore we recommend using at most as many processors as the number of chromosomes in the genome.
+Providing sufficient memory for each processor for the remaining steps is of importance as well; for 2Mb maximum allowed distance, 10Kb resolution, and for human and mouse genome, we recommend providing 50GB memory per processor.
 Here are the settings we have used in our study.
 | genome | #cells | binsize | distance | run step | nodes | processors per node | memory per node | runtime |
 | --- | --- | --- | --- | --- | --- | --- | --- | --- |
 | mm10 | 100 | 10KB | 1Mb | 1 (bin rwr) | 15 | 3 | 96GB | 2.4 hrs |